|Admission deadlines:||Fall – December 15|

 The requirements for the Doctor of Philosophy Program

-Students develop their program of studies in consultation with their doctoral committee, subject to the approval of the department’s Graduate Affairs Committee.
-The program of studies must include coursework in a minimum of five graduate-level courses; at least three of the courses must be core courses as defined in the department’s Guide for Graduate Students; at least three must be offered by the Chemistry Department.
+Students develop a program of study in consultation with their doctoral committee, subject to the approval of the department’s Graduate Affairs Committee.
+The program of study must include coursework in a minimum of five graduate-level courses; at least three of these courses must be core courses as defined in the department’s Guide for Graduate Students and at least three must be offered by the Department of Chemistry.
 These course requirements cannot be fulfilled by achievement on placement exams.
-At least two graduate-level courses must be taken outside the student's subdiscipline and in at least two other subdisciplines/disciplines.
+At least two graduate-level courses must be taken outside the student's subdiscipline and in at least two other subdisciplines/discipline.
 Equivalent courses offered by another university may be substituted at the discretion of the Graduate Affairs Committee.
-Students must pass a cumulative examination system and an oral defense of the doctoral research plan.